 (We might prefer log income, but for simplicity, we will use income here.)

-All the new features are obtained using Stata 13’s generalized structural equation modeling command—gsem.
+All these features are obtained using Stata’s generalized structural equation modeling command—gsem.
 The equivalent gsem command is

 . gsem income <- education age, family(gaussian, rcensored(150000))